juankysoriano/gpt-crimes/README.md

 ## Getting Started

 1. First, you need to create a Telegram bot.
-If you're not sure how to do this, you can find instructions [here](https://core.telegram.org/bots#creating-a-new-bot).
+It's very simple, and you just need the `TELEGRAM_BOT_TOKEN` If you're not sure how to do this, you can find instructions [here](https://core.telegram.org/bots#creating-a-new-bot).

 2. Once you have created your bot, update your `.env` file with your Telegram bot token and your OpenAI API key.
 Your `.env` should look like this: